sveto8/archInstall/README.md

-# Arch Linux: LUKS2 + Btrfs + Snapper install scripts
+# Arch Linux: LUKS2 + Btrfs + Snapper + apps install scripts

-Two scripts that together take a machine from an Arch ISO boot to a fully configured, encrypted, snapshotted Arch install with GRUB, grub-btrfs, Snapper and (optionally) a Plymouth boot theme.
+Three scripts that together take a machine from an Arch ISO boot to a fully configured, encrypted, snapshotted Arch install with GRUB, grub-btrfs, Snapper, a Plymouth boot theme, and a personal application set.

 ```
 archInstall.sh        Phase 0 — run from the Arch ISO live environment
 setupAfterInstall.sh  Phase 1 — run on the new system, after first boot
+installApps.sh         Phase 2 — run as your regular user, once at the desktop
 ```

 ## Resulting layout